 Nothing more than a willingness to learn.
 There are no expectations or obligations.
 There is no club fee.
 If you want to participate, just show up at the meetings.
 You can simply sit and listen to the discussion of audio and Arduino topics.
 But you will get the most out of the clubs is you try building and testing some of the projects that are offered.
-If you want, you can present your own original project at a meeting.
+If you want, you can present the results from your own original project at a meeting.

-G. Tuttle - 2023
+G. Tuttle - 2024 Audio club intro - 2